SyncWithRaj/RepoLens-MurfAI/README.md

 RepoLens utilizes advanced AI vector embeddings to visually map and comprehend your entire repository.
 Stop reading thousands of lines of code—start asking questions and get exact, contextual explanations instantly.
 Built for High-Velocity Teams, Engineers, Architects, and New Hires to navigate, analyze, and comprehend massive codebases without opening a single IDE window.

+> **Supported Languages:** Currently supports **JavaScript**, **TypeScript**, **CSS**, and **HTML** repositories.
+We built the extraction pipeline to be highly modular and will extend support to more languages very soon!

 ---

 ## ✨ Key Features

 1. **Intelligent Indexing & Parsing**
    Paste your repository URL and let our cluster extract, parse, and embed every function and structure using Abstract Syntax Trees (ASTs).
+Supports JS, TS, HTML, and CSS environments.
 2. **Contextual Chat AI**
    Ask natural language questions like "Where is the authentication logic?" and get exact code snippets, file references, and architectural explanations contextually synthesized via **RAG** (Retrieval-Augmented Generation).
 3. **Unified Workspace & Advanced Graph Visualization**